dankuck/dankuck.github.io/_posts/2016-12-05-business-for-6-year-olds-part-2.md

 page_img:
 page_img_desc: ""
 no_ad: 1
+tags: bf6yo
+bf6yo_title: "Part 2"
+bf6yo_description: "what a business has"
 ---

 I've been ramping up A.'s knowledge of business.
 So first we discussed <a href="/2016/12/03/business-for-6-year-olds-part-1.html">what a business is</a> and we worked together to find some examples.